 - 6- 8 hot cross buns

-Put the cream, milk and vanilla bean (with split pod) into a large pot and bring it to the boil. *note – you will need a large pot as things get quite bubbly later on.
+- Put the cream, milk and vanilla bean (with split pod) into a large pot and bring it to a boil. *note - you will need a large pot as things get quite bubbly later on.

-When the cream milk has just reached the boil, remove the pod and slowly add the egg mixture while whisking continuously over a low heat.
-Continue to whisk for a 10 minutes minutes until it just starts to thicken.
+- When the cream milk has just reached a boil, remove the pod and slowly add the egg mixture while whisking continuously over low heat.
+Continue to whisk for 10 minutes until it just starts to thicken.
 Add the orange zest and the brandy.

-Leave this to stand for at least half an hour so that the custard is absorbed into the HC bun.
+- Leave this to stand for at least half an hour so that the custard is absorbed into the Hot cross bun.
 You could also make this several hours in advance (say the morning), and keep it in the fridge until needed.
 Just bring it to room temperature before you bake.

-Bake in a preheated oven of 180C for 45 minutes – an hour until the custard has set.
-If you find that the tops are getting a bit too brown, loosely cover with a piece of tinfoil about halfway through the baking time.
+- Bake in a preheated oven of 180C/350F for 45 minutes - an hour until the custard has set.
+If you find that the tops are getting a bit too brown, loosely cover them with a piece of tinfoil about halfway through the baking time.
 This all really depends on your oven.
-I have to say that with most of my baking, I always cover the tops as I don’t like the look of over browned food.
+I have to say that with most of my baking, I always cover the tops as I don't like the look of over-browned food.